 A luxury Georgian Country House in a thousand Irish acres

-Reached by a half-mile avenue threading through parkland grazed by 1,600 sheep and their lambs, this is a classic stately manor in the heart of County Sligo.
+Reached by a half-mile avenue threading through parkland grazed by 1,600 sheep and their lambs, Temple House B&B is a classic stately manor in the heart of County Sligo.
 Home to the Perceval family since 1665 it effortlessly blends grandeur with intimacy in a stunning rural setting.
 It’s a wonderful place to get together for a private event or a romantic getaway, an unequalled chance to experience of life on a grand estate.

 Accommodation is in six guest bedrooms, offering spacious, light-filled rooms.
 Beds are comfortable, furniture of the period and bathrooms well-equipped, but there’s nothing twee about Temple House: the atmosphere is authentically that of a grand rural manor house, firmly planted in its own thousand acres of parkland and grazing.